parshikovpavel/final-keyword/README.md

 ## Introduction

-[The source code](src/Introduction/CommentBlock.php) of the initial version of `CommentBlock` class.
+The initial version of [`CommentBlock`](src/Introduction/CommentBlock.php)  class.

 ## Inheritance issues

-### Inheritance violates the principle of information hiding
+### The inheritance violates the principle of the information hiding

+[`CommentBlock`](src/InheritanceIssues/InformationHiding/CommentBlock.php)  parent class and [`CustomCommentBlock`](src/InheritanceIssues/InformationHiding/CustomCommentBlock.php) child class demonstrating violation of the principle of the information hiding.

+### Banana-monkey-jungle problem